 29 Hours in the Life of a PA Trainee Reporter

-When I first joined the Press Association Training course in Newcastle, I expected that long hours would be part and parcel.
+When I first joined the Press Association Training course, I expected that long hours would be part and parcel.
 (10 weeks in and yes, I can confirm that is the case.)